manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 >
 > - janus-shared-bundle hosts, among other things, the API client implementations for API endpoints provided by backend-app; janus-christophorus makes use of these clients to pull data from backend-app
 >
-> - janus-webui-bundle contains the tailwind setup, css, and Twig templates for the Living Styleguide that applied to the UIs of janus-christophorus.
+> - janus-webui-bundle contains the tailwind setup, css, and Twig templates for the Living Styleguide that apply to the UIs of janus-christophorus.
 >
 > Your mission now is to:
 >